From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Existence of metric uncertainty relations

 We then perform a change of variable $u = r^2/2$:

 Now, we compute

-where we decomposed $x = (x_0, \dots, x_{d_A-1})$ where $x_i \in \RR^{2d_B}$.
+where we decomposed $x = (x_1, \dots, x_{d_A})$ where $x_i \in \RR^{2d_B}$.
 As all the terms of the sum are equal

-To get the second equality, we use the same argument as for \eqref{eq:gaussian-haar}.
+To get the second equality, we use the same argument as for equation \eqref{eq:gaussian-haar}.
 We conclude using equation \eqref{eq:gaussian-haar}

 We now prove the inequality in the statement of the lemma.
 We use the following two facts about the $\Gamma$ function: $\log \Gamma$ is convex and for all $z > 0$, $\Gamma(z+1) = z \Gamma(z)$.
 The first property can be seen by using H\"older's inequality for example and the second using integration by parts.
-We have
+Using these properties, we have